Find Affordable College Courses

 Boston, MA

-Out of the 11 schools in Massachusetts that were part of this year’s ranking, Simmons University landed the # 5 spot on the list.
-Simmons is a moderately-sized private not-for-profit school located in the large city of Boston.
+A rank of #5 on this year’s list means Simmons University is a great value for public health students working on their bachelor’s degree.
+Simmons is a medium-sized private not-for-profit school located in the large city of Boston.

 Massachusetts College of Pharmacy and Health Sciences came in at #6 in this year’s edition of the Best Value Public Health Bachelor’s Degree Schools in Massachusetts ranking.
-MCPHS University is a medium-sized private not-for-profit school located in the large city of Boston.
+MCPHS University is a moderately-sized private not-for-profit school located in the city of Boston.

 The average tuition and fees for an in-state undergraduate at MCPHS University are $35,810 a year.